litchipi/tmuxp_session_creator/README.md

 Load any created session using `tmuxpload <session_name>`.
 Autocompletion should work

-## Save the layout of the current session
+## Save the modifications on a window
-Inside the tmux session, call the `savelayout` alias we created.
+Inside the tmux session, call the `savewin <window number>` command.
+This will not affect the commands saved inside the window, only the layout and the window name.
+To modify the commands inside a window, please use the `setcmds` command.

 If a pane has been created since the last save, will ask for commands to save (TODO)